Dutzel/ai-recipe-generator/README.md

 ```
 curl -XPOST -F "file=@$PWD/german_recipes.pdf" -F "pageBottomMargin=50" http://localhost:8080/api/v1/recipes/upload
 ```
-The sample recipe part of this repository is a potato soup.
-With the input "Potatoes", you should get a recipe that goes in the direction of a potato soup.
+The sample song part of this repository is a potato soup.
+With the input "Potatoes", you should get a song that goes in the direction of a potato soup.
 ![](docs/images/ui-sample-rag.png)

 # Kubernetes Deployment